 HIV medication regimens — During pregnancy, all women with HIV are advised to take combination antiretroviral regimens using three HIV drugs.
-When possible, zidovudine (ZDV) is included because it has been shown to significantly reduce the risk of passing HIV to the infant and is safe to take during pregnancy.
+Women who become pregnant while on a regimen that successfully controls the virus can usually continue that same regimen.
+For women who are starting or switching an antiretroviral regimen during pregnancy, zidovudine (ZDV) is included, when possible, because it has been shown in many studies to significantly reduce the risk of passing HIV to the infant and is safe to take during pregnancy.

 Timing of HIV medications — Studies suggest that women who start HIV medications earlier in pregnancy are more likely to have a low amount of virus in the blood by the time of delivery.
-However, some women may prefer to start after the first trimester of pregnancy to avoid unnecessary drug exposure to the fetus.
+However, some women may prefer to start after the first trimester of pregnancy to avoid drug exposure to the fetus or because of nausea related to pregnancy.
 You should discuss this with your doctor.
 Once started, HIV medications are continued throughout pregnancy to prevent HIV transmission to the fetus.

 Even if zidovudine is not used during pregnancy, it is still recommended for some women during labor and for the infant for six weeks after birth.
 Information about other HIV medications is available separately.
 (See "Patient information: Initial treatment of HIV (Beyond the Basics)" and "Patient information: Tips for taking HIV medications (Beyond the Basics)".)